In this section

 We aim to assess about 80 percent of applications within five days.
 However many applications are complex and can take two weeks or more to properly assess.
 If you haven't received a response 14 days after lodging your application, please contact us.

 You can appeal decisions made about your application by writing to us and explaining why you believe the decision was wrong.
-You should also include any extra relevant information you want us to consider with your letter.
-The external review officer — an independent person who does not work for Legal Aid Queensland — considers all appeals.
+You should also include any extra relevant information you want us to consider with your request.

 Yes, we can organise for an accredited interpreter to help you.
 We are committed to making our services accessible to all people who need our services.